Rich Asians buy into upwardly mobile Manila's luxury condominiums

 STOKING SALES

-Rich Singaporeans, Chinese, Japanese, Koreans and Malaysians bought the most condominiums among foreigners in the past 18 months, officials from developers Ayala Land Inc (ALI.PS), Megaworld Corp (MEG.PS), and Century Properties Group Inc (CPG) (CPG.PS) told Reuters.
+Rich Singaporeans, Chinese, Japanese, Koreans and Malaysians bought the most condominiums among foreigners in the past 18 months, officials from developers Ayala Land Inc, Megaworld Corp, and Century Properties Group Inc (CPG) told Reuters.

 "Purchase levels can go from one unit to a couple of floors," said Jaime Ayala, chief finance officer at Ayala Land.